scanner-research/scanner/docs/guide/graphs.rst

 Processing lists of stored streams
 ----------------------------------
-The partial computation graph defined above only processes one video, but Scanner supports defining graphs that operate on hundreds or thousands of videos at once.
+The partial computation graph defined above only processes one video, but Scanner supports defining graphs that operate on hundreds or even thousands of videos at once.
 To process multiple videos, create a list of :ref:`stored-streams` representing those videos and then pass that list to the input operation:

 .. code-block:: python